OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Upgrading.md

 In order to keep improving user experience for the Omega, we will be releasing updated firmwares on a rolling basis.
 To capitalize on these improvements users should update their Omegas to the latest firmware release.
 To handle firmware transitions we have created a command-line utility `oupgrade` (Onion Upgrade).

+## Important Note on Updates

+When an upgrade is performed, only the `root` and `etc` folders are preserved.
+It is important to backup your work on the Omega prior to upgrading if you don't want to lose any of your work.

 ## Using the Command line

+// add little intro to oupgrade: that Onion provides a software package called oupgrade to automate firmware updates and ensure everything runs smoothly

 `oupgrade` has a lot of functionality on the command line.
 Type
 ```